robertbraeutigam/scan/README.md

 |------------------|---------|---------------|-------------------------------------------------|
 | Custom           |       0 | Any           | Custom type.
 Use if none of the other types apply. |
 | On-Off           |       1 |               | Indicates an operational status of either on or off. |

+Note, this table might be extended by subsequent iterations of this document.
+All devices must ignore entries they can not interpret.

 ## Appendix D: Predefined Semantics